logo

 speaker

-This is something that we are debating between me and Manuel and Mark.
-And so I think that either towards the end of this year or beginning of next year is when we were gonna issue our new targets.
+This is something that is that we are debating between me and Manuel and Mark and you know So I think that either towards the end of this year or beginning of next year is when we were going to issue our new target, so Okay, well best of best of luck.

 speaker